Ellestial/100-days-of-code/log.md

 **Thoughts**: This was easier than when I worked on these before!
 Still a challenge, but I was able to get through these a lot quicker than when I tried prior to the Web Developer Bootcamp.
 I'm definitely feeling the benefit of coding every day.

 **Links to work:** [Day 25 Algorithm Challenges](https://github.com/Ellestial/100-days-of-code/blob/master/code-examples/025freeCodeCamp.js)

+## Day 26: February 2, 2018

+**Readings**: None.

+**Today's Progress**: ...Limited.
+I worked on the Seek and Destroy FreeCodeCamp challenge for 2.5 hours.
+I researched the Array.prototype.filter() method and the arguments object.

+**Thoughts**: This was very frustrating and frankly made me feel dumb.
+The challenge states, "You will be provided with an initial array (the first argument in the destroyer function), followed by one or more arguments.
+Remove all elements from the initial array that are of the same value as these arguments."
+I am struggling with being able to make a loop within a filter() method.
+I need to call it for the night, though, because all I've done tonight was make dinner and work on this and it's a Friday night and I want to not tear my hair out tonight.

+**Links to work:** None today.